hsingchen-dev/LLM-YOLO-Robotic-Arm/README.md

 This project is developed by a multidisciplinary team of robotics researchers and engineers.

 - **Hang Xingchen (Project Lead)** – Specializes in robotic arm control, inverse kinematics, YOLO integration, and LLM-based system design.
-Former research assistant with experience in government presentations and international collaboration.
-Recipient of JST recommendation.
+Former research assistant with experience in government presentations
   *Master’s student, Kobe University.*

 - **Li Tianyang** – Responsible for 3D modeling (CAD/SolidWorks), robot mechanical design, and prototyping.
 Also works on YOLO-based object grasping and inverse kinematics tuning.